Reno 911!: Miami: Plot

-The team assume the Miami Sheriff's responsibilities, and respond to several emergency calls including an alligator in a swimming pool; street prostitution that leads to Reno: 911 regular Terry who is in town to record an album; and a dead beached whale, which they eventually remove by blowing it up.
-Jones and Garcia are repeatedly kidnapped by Ethan, a drug lord who tries to act like Tony Montana from Scarface.
-Spoder fires the team for their incompetence, but as the team brings a cake to apologize to him they discover Spoder in cahoots with Ethan to create a drug empire.
-Spoder kills Ethan and escapes with the bio-terrorism antidote.
-The team chase Spoder, who holds them at gunpoint until Jones and Garcia arrive in a Marine helicopter and Spoder surrenders.
-Lt.
+The team assume the Miami Sheriff Department's responsibilities and respond to several emergency calls including an alligator in a swimming pool; street prostitution that leads to Reno: 911 regular Terry, who is in town to record an album; and a dead beached whale, which they eventually remove by blowing it up.
+Jones and Garcia are repeatedly kidnapped by Ethan, a drug lord who imitates Tony Montana.
+Spoder fires the team for incompetence, but as the team brings a cake to apologize, they learn that Spoder is in cahoots with Ethan to create a drug empire.
+Spoder kills Ethan and escapes with the bioterrorism antidote.
+The team take pursuit, and Spoder holds them at gunpoint until Jones and Garcia arrive in a Marine helicopter, at which point Spoder surrenders.
 Dangle arrests him, but Wiegel, who had been siting in the helicopter, accidentally blows Spoder up.

 The antidote is distributed, and the Reno Sheriff's Department are eventually congratulated by their peers for their actions.
-Dangle accepts a job at the Sheriff's Department at Aspen, who had repeatedly turned him down previously.
-The remaining team are offered a flight back to Reno by Terry, revealed to have a rich father, on his private jet.
+Dangle accepts a job at the Sheriff's Department in Aspen, which had repeatedly turned him down previously.
+The remaining team are offered a flight back to Reno by Terry, revealed to have a wealthy father, on Terry's private jet.
 Back in Reno, Garcia briefs the team on their day's work.
-Dangle enters, interrupting the briefing, and explains that Aspen has a zero-tolerance policy forbidding homosexual sheriffs.
+Dangle enters, interrupting the briefing and explains that Aspen has a zero-tolerance policy forbidding homosexual sheriffs.
 Dangle continues the briefing, and reveals the group have been invited to a convention at Scotland Yard.